matloff/TidyverseSkeptic/README.md

 I was shocked to find in 2022 how expensive the RStudio conference is, reportedly [US
 $1500](https://twitter.com/fishiintheC/status/1553001832166969344).
-Though there were probably some registration types that we cheaper than this, this fee is exhorbitant.
+Though there were probably some registration types that are cheaper than this, this fee is exhorbitant.
 RStudio is a commercial entity, and the conference promotes its product.
-Given this status,
-I had assumed the conference would be free, maybe a small nominal fee.
+Given this status, I had assumed the conference would be free, maybe a small nominal fee.
 As a PBC, RStudio is legally committed to the public good.
 Instead, the fee more evokes "Charge what the traffic will bear" than "public good."

 And as a PBC, and as a commercial entity that dominates a pre-existing open source product, RStudio should take a good, hard, dispassionate